All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 7. Reframe the Timeline

 One of the most damaging beliefs in weight loss is that it should happen quickly.
-When it does not, people interpret slowness as failure.
+When it doesn't, people interpret slowness as failure.
 But sustainable weight loss, the kind that actually stays off, typically happens at a rate of one to two pounds per week at most.
 There will be weeks with no visible change.
 There will be months that feel like nothing is happening.

 When to Seek Professional Support

 Consider reaching out if you experience persistent emotional eating that feels beyond your control, if you notice symptoms of depression or anxiety that interfere with daily functioning, if you have a history of disordered eating, or if medical conditions are complicating your weight management efforts.
-A physician, therapist, or registered dietitian can offer targeted strategies that generic advice cannot.
+A physician, therapist, or registered dietitian can offer targeted strategies that generic advice can't.

 Frequently Asked Questions